 1980 - We won a top-flight meeting at Anfield 2-1, with David Johnson and Ray Kennedy on target.
 This was Kenny Dalglish’s 147th consecutive League appearance for the reds, but he missed our next two First Division games after coming off in this match shortly after an hour.
 Steve Archibald struck the first of his six goals past us.

 1972 - We lost 3-1 at White Hart Lane in a League Cup Fifth Round replay with Ian Callaghan nabbing our late consolation.
 Martin Chivers nabbed two of his seven strikes past the reds, with John Pratt also netting.

 We faced Aston Villa twice more on this day in history, without winning on either occasion.

 1913 - Winger Jackie Sheldon netted our consolation from the spot as we lost 2-1 at Villa Park, the first of his twenty reds goals.
 Harry Hampton nabbed two of his fifteen goals against the reds.

-1947 - Left-back Eddie Spicer netted the first of his two reds goals, with Albert Stubbins and Jack Balmer also on the scoresheet was we were held to a 3-3 draw in another top-flight meeting at Anfield.
-Trevor Ford struck one of his seven goals past us, with Jackie Martin and Sailor Brown also on target.
+1947 – Left-back Eddie Spicer netted the first of his two reds goals, with Albert Stubbins and Jack Balmer also on the scoresheet was we were held to a 3-3 draw in another top-flight meeting at Anfield.
+Trevor Ford struck the first of his seven goals past us, with Jackie Martin and Sailor Brown also on target.

 2009 - Markus Babbel was sacked as Manager of VfB Stuttgart, having been in charge for thirteen months.